 On the 22th of April, 2012, I signed up for a WordPress.com account.
 The same day I wrote and published my first blog post.

-I didn’t know how to write an article, what a headline was, or how to format a blog post.
-I didn’t know who my target audience was, I didn’t have any social media accounts, and I didn’t have any money.
+I didn’t know how to write an article, what a headline was, or how to properly format a blog post.
+I didn’t know who my ideal reader was, I wasn’t sure of my niche or main topic, I didn’t have any social media accounts, and I didn’t have any money.

-It took me a month to purchase my domain, and for a long time that was the only money I invested in my blog.
+It took me a month to purchase my first domain name, and for a long time that was the only money I invested in my blog.

 I didn’t know how to write an introduction, how to make my content engaging, or how to add value to my readers.
 In fact, I didn’t even know about many of the principles of blogging I learned along the way.